thephpleague/uri-src/docs/uri/7.0/uri-template.md

   {/segments*}/{file}
 ~~~

 can match:

 ~~~text
   /path/to/file
 ~~~

 in more than one way.
-The extraction algorithm uses the template's delimiters and matching rules to determine the boundary between `segments` and `file`; it cannot know an application's intended interpretation beyond those rules.
+The extraction algorithm uses the template's delimiters and matching rules
+to determine the boundary between `segments` and `file`; it cannot know an application's
+intended interpretation beyond those rules.

-For these reasons, variable extraction should be considered a convenient way to recover variables from URIs that follow a known template, rather than a general-purpose URI parser.
+For these reasons, variable extraction should be considered a convenient way to recover variables
+from URIs that follow a known template, rather than a general-purpose URI parser.

 ### Combining extraction and expansion

 An `ExtractionResult` can be passed directly to `UriTemplate::expand*()` methods.
 This makes it possible
-to extract variables from a URI, modify them if needed, and expand the template again.
+to extract variables from a URI, modify them if needed, and expand a different template.

 ```php
 $template = 'https://api.twitter.com/{version}/search/{term:1}/{?q*,limit}';